An-Uncreative/Games/keep the ball on the screen/Readme.md

 # Python Game Project

 This is a simple Python game that utilizes the Pygame library for rendering graphics and handling user input.
+It also makes use of object oriented programming to put buttons on the screen for starting and exiting the game.

 ## Files